Natural gas in Papua New Guinea: Effects of the change of government

 The agreement on the Elk-Antelope gas field became the core of political controversies about PNG's policies with respect to natural resources.
-It led to Peter O'NeillO'Neill's resignation.
+It led to Peter O'Neill's resignation.
 His successor, James Marape, announced changes in the management of PNG's natural resources in his maiden speech, though at the same time he was keen to reassure investors: "He did not intend to chase industry away, but asserting that reforms were needed to ensure benefits are spread more evenly."
 Oil Search's Peter Botten proclaimed immediately after Marape's appointment that it was likely that nothing would change and arrangements would remain the same when the third gas field Pn'yang came into production.
-Botten did not expect any significant new concessions on the deal. which led to a bristling reply from Marape, yet he remained vague as regards to envisioned changes.
+Botten did not expect any significant new concessions on the deal. which led to a bristling reply from Marape, yet he remained vague as regards envisioned changes.
 Minister for Petroleum and Energy Kerenga Kua announced two months after the change of government that a revision of the "regulatory and commercial terms of the so called LNG agreement was ready for political approval".
 The companies involved were unsympathetic to proposed changes.
 Total declared that no change in the agreement would be entertained.
-Oil Search warned that revisions may push back the FID to 2021 and projects elsewhere in the world may take precedence over Papua-LNG Three government-backed lenders – Japan Bank for International Cooperation (JBIC), the US Overseas Private Investment Corporationt(OPIC) and Export Australia Finance otherwise named Export Finance and Insurance Corporation (EFIC) – announced an initial commitment to lend to Papua-LNG.
+Oil Search warned that revisions may push back the FID to 2021 and projects elsewhere in the world may take precedence over Papua-LNG.
+Three government-backed lenders – Japan Bank for International Cooperation (JBIC), the US Overseas Private Investment Corporation (OPIC) and Export Australia Finance otherwise named Export Finance and Insurance Corporation (EFIC) – announced an initial commitment to lend to Papua-LNG.
 Kua negotiated with Total in Singapore in August 2019 to receive better terms, which resulted in a number of non-binding statements of intent.
 His most important statement was that in the future, contracts would be made on the basis of a Production sharing agreement which would lead to early free cash flows in petroleum and mining contracts.
-Kua stated on return from Singapore that The Papua-LNG project would proceed as planned.In fact notiations were Broken off and preparation for the project was suspended.
+Kua stated on return from Singapore that the Papua-LNG project would proceed as planned.
+In fact negotiations were broken off and preparation for the project was suspended.